gotoiot/service-django-rest-api/README.md

 **User Password Reset**

-If you have forgotten you password you can recover it accessing to the [password change endpoint](http://localhost:8000/auth/password/change/).
+If you have forgotten your password, you can recover it accessing to the [password change endpoint](http://localhost:8000/auth/password/change/).
 Follow the next steps:

 1. Insert your email and send it via POST.
 2. Check your email or the "django console email" to access to the link to password change.
-3. Insert the needed fields.
-UID is the anteultimate URL slug, and the Token field is the last URL slug (probaby the token slug includes a "-" char).
+3. Insert the needed fields. `UID` is the anteultimate URL slug, and the `Token` field is the last URL slug (probaby the token slug includes a "-" char).
 After required fields just type your new password twice and POST it.

 **Applications flows**

-The specific app endpoints are described in each section of Applications.
+The specific app endpoints are described in each section of [Applications](#applications).

 ### Using the admin site